APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

     }
    </code></pre>

-  here foo is a package(class?), Bar is an object and someMethod is a method
+  Here foo is a package(class?), Bar is an object and someMethod is a method

   you can also import an object to not repeat them: